jakemcc/jakemccrary.com/source/_posts/2016-06-11-tips-for-working-from-home.markdown

 Having non-work related conversations helps you make better connections with your coworkers.
-These better connections can lead to better communcation, both with voice and text, and humanize the person on the other side of the screen.
+These better connections can lead to better communication, both with voice and text, and humanize the person on the other side of the screen.

 Its even better if you can do this in a video conference.
 Then you get